 "The solution’s true multitenant platform delivers the fastest time-to-value of any PIM solution in this evaluation: Customers have loaded catalog data as soon as week 2 into an implementation and have completed integrating with digital platforms in under 12 weeks … Salsify is a best fit for brands that need a PIM system to manage the rapidly changing content requirements of digital channels."

 What challenges can you encounter while implementing a PIM system to your business?

 Another obstacle while integrating PIM for retailers and manufacturers is the content delivery from the PIM system to an endpoint marketplace which is called content syndication.
 Some of the PIM solutions have a built-in syndicator, however, this is often not enough.
 Each marketplace and e-commerce platform has its own mapping rules which might go contrary to the settings of your solution.
 This problem can be solved either manually spending hours on making sure data will be consistent and uniform, or with the help of dedicated syndication solution such as our Gepard content syndication platform.

 Gepard Syndicator automatically aggregates, transforms and delivers product content to the client's endpoints in the required taxonomy.
 Moreover, it integrates with the PIM solution, providing the ability to set up semi-automated content delivery, if any manual corrections of data are needed.

 Product Information Management system is an effective tool for e-commerce business development.
-However, as there are clear benefits, PIMs require serious attention to details and research to be taken before it can be implemented.
-If you consider using it, try to define your business needs if calculate whether it’s going to be beneficial, or better without it.
+However, as there are clear benefits, PIMs require serious attention to details and research before implementation.
+If you consider using it, try to define your business needs and calculate whether it’s going to be beneficial.
 When you are sure that you need PIM in your business just contact us for more details.